Our Parish Groups

 Family Mass Team

 The Family Mass is every Sunday where children can participate in the liturgy.
 Children can get a better understanding through songs, prayers and small plays adapted especially for them.
 The group meets once a month.
 However, not being able to attend the meetings should not prevent someone from joining, as there are many ways of being involved.
 New members are always welcome.
-Talk to any leader of the group to find out more after 12:30pm Mass on Sunday.
+Talk to our priests, Pastoral Worker or any leader of the group to find out more after 12:30pm Mass on Sunday Please note, as is required by law all persons working with children are Garda Vetted.

-Maura has been the Church florist for over two years now, and has been a great success.
+Maura has been the Church florist for many years now, and has been a great success.
 Her designs range from ultra modern to the more traditional arrangements used at weddings.
+When it comes to flower arranging, Maura has amazing imagination and has won many awards including Silver Medal in "Bloom".
+We would like to acknowledge Maura's hard work and creativity and look forward to every special occasion to see the arrangements she creates.

 If you would like Maura to arrange flowers for an upcoming wedding, please contact the parish office.